bleyerj/dolfinx_materials/demos/multimaterials/multimaterials.md

 )
 ```

 Now that we have defined submeshes, we need to transfer (facets) meshtags from those defined on the original domain to their subdomain counterpart.
-This function is available in {download}`./utils.py`.

 ```{code-cell} ipython3
 subdomain1_facet_tags, subdomain1_facet_map = transfer_meshtags_to_submesh(